tometoproject/docs/contributing/index.rst

 Bug Reports
 -----------

-While we wish everything in here worked perfectly, bugs are natural to occur.
+While we wish everything worked perfectly, bugs are natural to occur.
 This is why we recommend that, even when you're not sure it's a bug, to report it anyways.

 Please see :doc:`How to report a bug </contributing/bug>` for more info about